Xiphoseer/htmlcars/docs/README.md

 As I use firefox for prototyping, it is quite likely that this system will be lacking behind in cross-browser compatibility, as I try to use current web-standards where possible.
-I am currently reworking this repository to become a Vue.js app.
-The SASS files are still there, but I'll need to set a build process for the full library at some point.
+This documentation is created using `vuepress` with a custom theme based on `htmlcars`.

 The goal of this project is to provide a HTML/CSS framework that can be used to render webpages in LCARS Design, that is using state-of-the-art